In this lesson, we will learn

-Since a cube has six faces the surface area of a cube is six times the area of one face.
+The surface area of a cube is the total area of all its faces.

 Worksheet to calculate volume and surface area of cubes